Farm Credit Illinois Patronage Program

 To remain equitable for all members, calculations for members with Funds Held balances also incorporate the net interest margin of Funds Held interest credited to members and the monthly variable interest credit FCI earns from its funding bank – AgriBank – on those same Funds Held account balances.

 How does paying patronage benefit Farm Credit Illinois?

-This inaugural cash patronage is a tribute to generations of farm family cooperative members.
+This cash patronage program is a tribute to generations of farm family cooperative members.
 Through both prosperous and challenging times, FCI grew responsibly and maintained quality service while capitalizing for the future.

-Together, we celebrate the legacy of disciplined management from borrower-members and cooperative managers alike, which allows patronage payments to become the newest way FCI creates cooperative value.
+Together, we celebrate the legacy of disciplined management from borrower-members and cooperative managers alike, which allows patronage payments to be another way FCI creates cooperative value.

 Will interest rates go up to pay patronage?

 No. FCI remains committed to keeping interest rates low upfront.
 FCI is ranked in the bottom 5% throughout the System for interest rate spreads – and our strategy is to maintain this tight-spread System ranking.

 Each December, the Board of Directors will project year-end financials, anticipate the business climate for the coming year, and decide how much – or whether – patronage is paid.

 Members can expect a patronage declaration as long as FCI can continue delivering low upfront interest rates and managing the Association’s capital conservatively and responsibly even with the distribution.